 2. Failing to notify Social Security that you want to delay Medicare: If you enrolled in Social Security before your 65th birthday, you will be enrolled automatically in Medicare Parts A and B. However, if you are still covered by an employer's health plan, you could be paying for 2 plans.

-- If you signed up for Medicare as part of your Social Security application process (online, in person, or over the phone), you'll need to contact the Social Security Administration by phone or by visiting your local office to explain that you do not want Part B at this time—that's because Social Security manages the administration of Medicare.
+- Contact Social Security (in person, phone, or online) and explain that you do not want Part B at this time—that's because Social Security manages the administration of Medicare.

 - If you automatically receive your Medicare card, you'll need to follow the instructions that came with the card to cancel your Part B coverage.
 Generally, there is a short time frame of several weeks to return your Medicare card and cancel enrollment.